yakworks/gorm-tools/examples/benchmarks/README.md

     * Going from 2 cores to 4 improves numbers significantly
     * Going from 4 cores to 8 numbers either degrades or improves only slightly on an intel 4 core with hyper-threading simulating 8 cores
     * from pool size 9 onward, performance defintely starts degrading as expected with threads fighting for resources.
+16. set grails.gorm.autowire=false, its about 10% faster for saving.

 ### Questions answered by above conclusion.